-$(2)$We find that a term is missing in both two-point correlation functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ in the past calculations.
-Without this term, the variance from the background quantum field part of the inertial detector is "$0$ " ( i.e.$\langle Q(\eta)^{2}\rangle_{v}=0$) , which is highly unlikely.
-However, if the missing term is included, the variance from the background quantum field for the inertial detector is nonzero and this is the property we expect for a moving detector interacts with a quantum field.
-The missing term also changes the behavior of the two-point correlation functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ for UAD and this point is not noticed before.
+$(2)$We find that a term was missing from both two-point correlation functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ in the previous calculations.
+Without this term, the variance from the background quantum field part of the inertial detector is "$0$ " [ i.e., $\langle Q(\eta)^{2}\rangle_{v}=0$] , which is highly unlikely.
+However, if the missing term is included, the variance from the background quantum field for the inertial detector is nonzero, which is what we expect when a moving detector interacts with a quantum field.
+The missing term also changes the behavior of the two-point correlation functions $\langle Q(\eta)^{2}\rangle_{v}$ and $\langle \dot{Q}(\eta)^{2} \rangle_{v}$ for UAD; this point was not noticed previously.

-$(3)$The values of the parameters in this model has an allowed region.
-We apply the perturbation method to obtain the solutions for $Q$, therefore the parameters in this model should obey the basic assumption of perturbations that next leading order must be smaller than the leading order.
-In the past work, we did not notice this part and took the decay parameter $\gamma$ to be $\gamma=0.1$, which means the expansion parameter $\lambda_{0}$ is larger than $1$ (when $\gamma=0.1$ the coupling constant $\lambda_{0}\simeq 1.58$).
-This value of $\gamma$ is inconsistent with the basic assumption of the perturbation and will give us some artefact.
-And, this will result in a misleading to the effect about the proper acceleration.
+$(3)$The values of the parameters in this model are in an allowed region.
+We apply the perturbation method to obtain the solutions for $Q$; therefore, the parameters in this model should obey the basic assumption for perturbations that the next leading order must be smaller than the leading order.
+In the previous work, we did not notice this and took the decay parameter $\gamma$ to be $\gamma=0.1$, which means that the expansion parameter $\lambda_{0}$ is larger than $1$ (when $\gamma=0.1$, the coupling constant $\lambda_{0}\simeq 1.58$).
+This value of $\gamma$ is inconsistent with the basic assumption of the perturbation and will give us an artefact.
+And this will lead to misleading results pertaining to the effects of proper acceleration.